IBM/aspera-cli/docs/README.erb.md

 ### Faspex 5: Receive a package

 To receive one, or several packages at once, use command `faspex5 packages receive`.
-Provide either a single package id, or an extended value `Array` of package ids, e.g. `@list:,1,2,3` as argument.
+Provide either a single package ID, or an extended value `Array` of package IDs, e.g. `@list:,1,2,3` as argument.

 The same options as for `faspex5 packages list` can be used to select the box and filter the packages to download.
 I.e. options `box` and `query`, as well as last **Command Parameter** `Proc` (filter).

 Option `--once-only=yes` can be used, for "cargo-like" behavior.
-Special package id `INIT` initializes the persistency of already received packages when option `--once-only=yes` is used.
+Special package ID `INIT` initializes the persistency of already received packages when option `--once-only=yes` is used.

-Special package id `ALL` selects all packages (of the selected box).
+Special package ID `ALL` selects all packages (of the selected box).
 In this case, typically, only `completed` packages should be downloaded, so use option `--query=@json:'{"status":"completed"}'`.

 If a package is password protected, then the content protection password is asked interactively.